Backstory

 The Slow Pace of Academic Publishing

-The academic publishing industry is extremely competitive.
-An increasing number of scholars compete for a limited number of spots in journals across industries.
-Academic journals serve as a primary source of discovery in a publish or perish world.
+The academic publishing industry is highly competitive, with scholars vying for a limited number of spots in prestigious journals across various fields.
+Academic journals have long served as a primary source of discovery in the “publish or perish” culture.

 Key Insight